-Although The Watermen (published in March 2011) and River of Fire (published in March 2012) are works of fiction, the events portrayed did, in many cases, actually occur and Tom’s spirit continues to exist to this day in the men and women of the Metropolitan Police Marine Support Unit who patrol the River Thames.
+Although my books are all works of fiction, the events portrayed in them did, in many cases, actually occur and Tom’s spirit continues to exist to this day in the men and women of the Metropolitan Police Marine Support Unit who patrol the River Thames.
 Of course many things have changed and the police of the 21st Century have no need for cutlasses or the massive boat guns carried by the crews of the rowing galleys at the turn of the 19th Century.
 Nor do Tom Pascoe’s successors face the same level of danger or hardship as those incredibly tough men who joined the newly formed organisation on 2nd July 1798.
 Health and safety rules have taken care of that.

 But some things do remain.
-The police office at 259, Wapping New Stairs from which Tom set out to patrol the reaches of the Thames is the same building from which modern officers still set out.
-Inside it is much changed from those far off days but if you stand still and listen you can still hear some of the sounds he would have heard and – who knows – might even feel the presence of the man himself leading his crew down to the river’s edge and the start of another patrol.
+The police office at 259, Wapping New Stairs from which Tom set out to patrol the reaches of the Thames is the same address from which modern officers still set out although it has had to be rebuilt several times since those early days.

 Historical context of the series